 ● The seventh layer is the bed’s foundational layer that’s made with Ultra High-Density Foam.

 ● The perimeter also includes a layer of high-density foam to reinforce the edges.

 Firmness (Support & Feel)

-We reviewed the Medium iteration of this mattress and found it scored right in the Medium range at between 5 and 5.5 on our scale where the maximum firmness is 10.
-A straight up Medium is very versatile, but if you prefer something softer the company scores their soft at around a 3 and their firmer mattress around an 8.
+We reviewed the Medium iteration of this mattress and found it scored right in the Medium range at between 5 and 5.5 on our firmness scale where the maximum firmness is 10.
+A Medium mattress is very versatile, but if you prefer something softer the company scores their soft at around a 3 and their firmer mattress around an 8.

 When lying down on the Medium, you can expect your body to sink in a little bit, and you should feel somewhere between in the bed and on top of it in a deeper cradle.
 The responsiveness of the surface layer is a tad slower than the rest of the mattress, which responds quickly to pressure.
 The overall bounce of the bed should be moderate.

 All of this is good news for combination sleepers who like to roll around between positions all night, never content to let the dust settle.
 More responsive materials make repositioning much easier, and a versatile feel should work with most individual bodies in most positions.